emagiz/emdocs/mds/microlearning/novice-release-management-property-history.md

 - It gives you the ability to analyze certain behavior and based on the property history overview draw conclusion

-The property history overview in eMagiz is an overview page that defines on a per enviroment basis (i.e. a seperated overview for Test, Acceptance and Production) which properties have been created and/or changed, who changed them and when they were changed.
+The property history overview in eMagiz is an overview page that defines on a per-environment basis (i.e. a separated overview for Test, Acceptance, and Production) which properties have been created and/or changed, who changed them and when they were changed.

-This overview is located within the properties context in Deploy.
+This overview is located within the property context in Deploy.
 So when you navigate to Deploy and open the properties overview you will see on your left-hand side several menu options.
 One of these options is called History.

 <p align="center"><img src="../../img/microlearning/novice-release-management-property-history--history-menu-activated.png"></p>

-By clicking on it an overview will be presented to the user that defines what has changed, by whom and when.
+By clicking on it an overview will be presented to the user that defines what has changed, by whom, and when.

 <p align="center"><img src="../../img/microlearning/novice-release-management-property-history--history-overview.png"></p>

-As the above picture shows within this overview you can filter on property name (what), users (who) and date (when) to focus your search for answers.
+As the above picture shows within this overview you can filter on the property name (what), users (who), and date (when) to focus your search for answers.
 This is in a nutshell what the property history overview is good for and how to use it to your advantage.

 ##### Practice